interactive32/PayPal-DuckSell-Plugin/README.md

 # PayPal DuckSell Plugin
-PayPal payment gateway integration for DuckSell
+PayPal payment gateway integration for DuckSell.
+Utilizing RESTful API this plugin will provide seamless integration with PayPal Express Checkout.
+After installation you will be able to generate purchase links directly on your product pages.

 ## Quick Introduction
 [DuckSell](http://www.ducksell.com) allows you to sell your digital products on your own website and deliver them securely to your customers.
 You can easily sell various types of downloads.
 For example: pdf, ebook, program, template, photo, music, video, audio, mp3 etc.